rsonger/software-engineering-lab/_posts/2022-04-19-drawing-shapes.md

     &=[0.5, 0.0, 0.5]
 \end{aligned}$$

 The result of filling a shape with triangle draw modes will interpolate the colors between vertices, effectively creating a gradient effect.
-Now if we want all the points and the shape to be filled with the same color, we just need to change all the vertices of our `colorData` variable to store the same values.
+Now if we want all the points and the shape to be filled with the same color, we just need to change all the vertices of our `color_data` variable to store the same values.

 Next time, we create a new class that makes it easy to create solid color shapes.
 This same class will also allow us to create animations and interactivity easily as well.
 Look forward to it!